-- 1. Consider the following when establishing IT safeguards:
+1. Consider the following when establishing IT safeguards:

-- a.
-The sensitivity of the data being processed, stored and accessed.
+a.
+The sensitivity of the data being

-- b.
+processed, stored and accessed. b.
 The installation environment.

-- c.
+c.
 The risk of exposure.

-- d.
-The cost of the safeguard under
+d.
+The cost of the safeguard under consideration.

-consideration.

-2. Label or designate media products

-containing personal information that do not

-contain classified material in such a manner

-as to alert those using or handling the

-information of the need for special

-protection.
-Designating products "For

-Official Use Only" in accordance with DoD

-5200.1-R satisfies this requirement.
+2. Label or designate media products containing personal information that do not contain classified material in such a manner as to alert those using or handling the information of the need for special protection.
+Designating products "For Official Use Only" in accordance with the requirements of DoD 5200.1-R satisfies this requirement.

-3. Mark and protect all computer products containing classified data in accordance with DoD 5200.1-R and DoD Directive 8500.1.
+3. Mark and protect all computer products containing classified data in accordance with the requirements of DoD 5200.1-R and DoD Directive 8500.1.